Haiming-Yang/Haiming-Yang.github.io/_posts/2017-3-15-Curriculum Vitae.md

 *Oct 2015-present*

 **Intern, Microsoft Research Asia**, Wuhan, China Sep 2014- present
-> *  Coordinate MSRA(Beijing) and Wuhan University remotely, implement the activities of MSRA in WHU.
+> * Coordinate MSRA(Beijing) and Wuhan University remotely, implement the activities of MSRA in WHU.

 >* Designed and organized Microsoft Technical Salon, which helped the students in other fields know the beauty of computer.